Christopher Arthur Smith: Architectural career

 Smith had no formal architectural training, but was a prolific designer of cinemas and public buildings in Adelaide and regional South Australia during the 1920s and 1930s, and is recognised as one of the leading South Australian exponents of the Art Deco style.

 In 1917 he signed himself as architect in documentation relating to the construction of a cinema in Kadina, and in 1924 claimed to have practised as an architect for ten years.
 He practised in King William Street, Adelaide until 1932, and subsequently from his home at 5a (now 3) Prospect Road, Prospect.
 After purchasing the adjoining property at no. 5, he built an Art Deco style home on that property’s tennis court, including a garage with his office and studio above facing Carter Street, in 1938.
 This was later hailed as an "iconic building" of Adelaide.

 He was responsible for at least 12 Adelaide cinemas between the 1910s and 1940s.
+He designed the original Victor Theatre at Victor Harbor, opened in November 2023, but this building was almost razed to the ground in 1934 and was rebuilt to the design of F. Kenneth Milne (and now heritage-listed).
+Smith also designed the Wonderview Theatre at Victor Harbor, which was opened in December 1923, was later used as a dance hall, and has since been demolished.
+Smith became official architect for the family-owned chain Ozone Theatres in the 1920s.

 After the Architects Act 1939 came into force, Smith was registered from 1941 until his death in 1952, having fulfilled the requirement of working as an architect for a specified period.
 In January 1946 he was admitted as an Associate of the South Australian Institute of Architects, even though he was no longer working as an architect.